amangit1314/Food-Runner-App/README.md

 # Food-Runner-App
-This is a food application , which consists of favorite restaurants,dishes &amp; previous order bookmarks also.
+This is a food applications, which consists of favorite restaurants,dishes &amp; previous order bookmarks also.